Isa Genzken: Work

 Although Isa Genzken's primary focus is sculpture, she has produced various media including photography, film, video, works on paper, works on canvas with oil, collages, collage books, film scripts, and even a record.
 Her diverse practice draws on the legacies of Constructivism and Minimalism and often involves a critical, open dialogue with Modernist architecture and contemporary visual and material culture.
 Genzken's diverse work also keeps her from being predictable in her work.
 Despite Genzken's diverse work, much of her practice still maintains conventions of traditional sculpture.
 Using plaster, cement, building samples, photographs, and bric-a-brac, Genzken creates architectonic structures that have been described as contemporary ruins.
 She further incorporates mirrors and other reflective surfaces to literally draw the viewer into her work.
-Genzken also uses location placement methods to inflict emotions into her sculptor viewers by making her viewers physically move out of the way of Genzken's sculptor due to the placement of the sculptor.
+Genzken also uses location placement methods to inflict emotions into her sculpture viewers by making her viewers physically move out of the way of Genzken's sculpture due to the placement of the sculpture.
 The column is a recurring motif for Genzken, a "pure" architectural trope on which to explore relationships between "high art" and the mass-produced products of popular culture.

 In the 1970s, Genzken began working with wood that she carved into unusual geometric shapes such as hyperboloids and ellipsoids.
 In the photographs of her Hi-Fi-Serie (1979), she reproduced advertisements for stereo phonographs.